 Note: In the example above the response is for a “SendOTP” request.
 The RequestId is used as the correlation number and must be returned in the VerifyOTP request.

+Note: The example response contains an Ad, see the Ad Pass section for more details on how to process the Ad data in the response.

 Example of response to unsuccessful request: